 - Leaf miners

 There are several different types of zucchini companion plants that can help protect against these pests.
 These include trap plants that are more appealing to pests than the zucchini crops, drawing them away; others that will attract in beneficial insects such as hoverflies, ladybird and lacewings that predate zucchini pests; and companion plants for zucchini that deter pests from zucchini with strong smells or visual confusion.
+Keeping pests away from zucchini is important to preventing issues such as zucchini leaves turning white and other plant damage.

 There are then zucchini companion plants that improve their general growing conditions.
 These include plants that do not compete for space or nutrients; those that house nitrogen fixing bacteria within their roots and can help to increase nitrogen levels in the soil; and ground cover plants that cover the soil and reduce water loss.